danieltalsky/the-land-of-breakfast-and-lunch/The Land of Breakfast and Lunch.materials/Release/source.txt

 There is a TV in TLOUP.
 It is fixed in place.
 It is a switched on device.
 Instead of examining the TV:
 	choose a random row in the Table of TV Shows;
 	say "An early 35' flatscreen.
 Bulky, black, and plastic.
 It lived in your den for way too long, just because no one wanted to lift it.
 It's odd to see it here, in The Land of Unrealized Possibilities.
-It is playing '[show entry]' on channel [channel entry]."
+It is showing '[show entry]' on channel [channel entry]."

 Understand "channel/knob/television" as TV.